Self hosted vTuner internet radio service emulation

 - Yamaha RX-V3800

-YCast really does not need much computing power nor bandwidth, i.e. you can run it on a low-spec RISC machine like a Raspberry Pi.
+YCast really does not need much computing power nor bandwidth, i.e. you can run it on a low-spec RISC machine like a Raspberry Pi or a home router.

 - Yamaha AVRs: